Profile image

 Kate Gibson practices in international criminal law, and international human rights law.

-She has been appearing before the international criminal courts and tribunals since 2005, acting as counsel in some of the leading cases in the field.
+Kate has been appearing before the international criminal courts and tribunals since 2005, representing former heads of state, military leaders, and victims of international crimes in some of the leading cases in the field.

-Kate holds an appointment as a Senior Legal Advisor with the Public International Law and Policy Group in Washington, D.C., and is a member of the Executive Committee of the International Criminal Court Bar Association, and a member of the Association of Defence Counsels practicing before the International Courts.
+Kate holds an appointment as a Senior Legal Advisor with the Public International Law and Policy Group in Washington, D.C., and is a member and former President (2023) of the Association of Defence Counsels practicing before the International Courts (ADC-ICT).
 Kate is published and teaches in international criminal law and procedure, and holds an LL.M (First) in International Law from Cambridge University.
 She lives in Geneva, Switzerland.

 Publications